 In the engineers' defense, complex control systems and real-time software are almost impossible to completely troubleshoot and bug-fix before release.
 And the number of failures that have happened to any of them, including Toyota, graphed as a percentage of the number of systems (cars) shipped is well within the rules for Six Sigma quality and the lean manufacturing principles that made the Toyota Manufacturing System so admired and so imitated.

 A congressman thundered at Akio Toyoda that if a Camry or a Prius were an airplane, they'd be grounded.
 But if a Camry or a Prius were truly as reliable as the systems in a Boeing or Airbus aircraft, Camrys would cost $10 million, and Priuses even more.
 As the great Robert A. Heinlein said, "TAANSTAFL.
 There ain't no such thing as a free lunch."

 We are not willing to accept that equation.
 We, as all the auto makers know, aren't willing to pay enough for failures not to happen.

 And this is also true in process manufacturing.
 We are not willing to pay to make our control systems safe enough to prevent the long litany of fatalities of the past 100 years.
 We are not willing to pay operators enough to get the quality of staff needed to safely run plants.
 We are not willing to pay enough to design control rooms, safety systems, security systems and alarm management systems to be as bullet-proof as a Toyota's control systems.

 But it is easier to pillory Toyota as the fail-of-the-month than to accept that what modern humans do is still as dangerous as hunting leopards with stone spears.
-In order to decide whether we want to do more than have the president of Toyota figuratively disembowel himself on C-Span, we need to recognize that while we all piously want safety and security, based on results we aren’t willing to pay for it.
+To decide whether we want to do more than have the president of Toyota figuratively disembowel himself on C-Span, we need to recognize that while we all piously want safety and security, based on what we really do, we aren't willing to pay for it.